k-huynh/khcraft/README.md

 - /trade @to {amount} {message (optional)} works
 - /skills output is now aligned better (although it still kinda sucks sorry)
 - /balance {optional: playername} works
+- can only use the hover item with elytra equipped
+- can only hover if the specified hover item is in offhand
+- /shop lists custom items specified in config

 ## Fully Completed
 - getting exp from mining